bhochhi/think-guide/README.md

-### Global warming is hoax but Alternative engery is real
+### Keep Innovating and forget Global warming

-Since when we needed to scare to do right thing.
+Since when we needed to terrorize others to comfort ourselves?
-Since when we required to deceive people to do right thing Since when we needed to rely on negativity to do positive thing Since when we needed to pull  to do positive-thinking Since when we needed to make other look dump to find smart solution?
+Since when we required to deceive other to clarify our points?
+Since when we had to rely on negativity to spread positivie message?
+Since when we needed to make other look fool to proof we are smart?
 Since when?
+This is what I find with the arguments between these two groups.
+One believe Global warming is hoax and stay calm while other group is sure it's real and will

 Yes I intentionally made up this title. because I am sick and tired for this dog fight between two group. reasoning